The Climate and Statistical Mechanics group

 Developping algorithms aimed at computing rare events in complex dynamical systems, like climate dynamics or turbulent flows, based on large deviation theory and statistical mechanics.

 Studying fundamental questions in statistical mechanics and dynamical systems theory, often using large deviation theory, bridging from mathematical physics to modeling and applications

-Recent and forthcoming events we are
+Recent scientific events we have organized:

 Aspects of Turbulent Flows in Climate Dynamics,